-The New York State Long Term Care Ombudsman Program is a resident-centered and resident-directed advocacy program available to anyone residing in a nursing home, adult care facility or family-type home across the state.
+The New York State Long Term Care Ombudsman Program (LTCOP) is a resident-centered and resident-directed advocacy program available to anyone residing in a nursing home, adult care facility or family-type home across the state.
 The Long Term Care Ombudsman Program sponsored by Family And Children’s Association (FCA) covers all of Nassau County.
 Ombudsmen advocate for residents to address quality of life and quality of care issues along with resident’s rights concerns.

 Advocates make a difference.
 When you join Ombudservice, you become a volunteer advocate for seniors who live in nursing, adult and assisted living homes.

 Before placement, each Ombudsperson receives 36 hours of training, which leads to certification from the New York State Office for the Aging.
 After placement in a facility, a supervisor is available to help with problems.

 Ongoing training is provided through seminars and conferences.

 Did you know?